pachterlab/gget/README.md

 - If using gget muscle, please also cite:
   Edgar RC (2021), MUSCLE v5 enables improved estimates of phylogenetic tree confidence by ensemble bootstrapping, bioRxiv 2021.06.20.449169. https://doi.org/10.1101/2021.06.20.449169.

+___
+# Disclaimer
+`gget` is only as accurate as the databases/servers/APIs it queries from.
+The accuracy or reliability of the data is not guaranteed or warranted in any way and the providers disclaim liability of any kind whatsoever, including, without limitation, liability for quality, performance, merchantability and fitness for a particular purpose arising out of the use, or inability to use the data.